Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: CONCLUSION

 \section{CONCLUSION}

-\textbf{Summary.} In this work, we have proposed Causal Discovery Upper Confidence Bound for Trees (CD-UCT), a practical yet rigorous method for causal structure discovery based on Reinforcement Learning, which is an attractive paradigm due to its flexibility regarding the data generation model and score functions.
-We also derived an algorithm for efficiently determining cycle-inducing edges as construction progresses, which substantially improves running times.
+\textbf{Summary.} In this work, we have proposed Causal Discovery Upper Confidence Bound for Trees (CD-UCT), a practical yet rigorous method for causal structure discovery based on an incremental construction process through Reinforcement Learning.
+The latter is an attractive paradigm due to its flexibility regarding the types of random variables, data generation models, and score functions it can accommodate.
+We have also derived an algorithm for efficiently determining cycle-inducing edges as construction progresses, which substantially improves running times.
 We have demonstrated significantly better performance than RL-BIC and Greedy Search on two real-world tasks, while showing that RL-BIC often performs worse than a Random Search in DAG space.
 Furthermore, we have examined the impact of graph density and dataset size on the relative performance of the methods and shown that, unlike RL-BIC, our method can operate on graphs with $d=50$ nodes.

+\textbf{Implications.} Our results highlight that model-based RL can substantially outperform model-free RL techniques for causal discovery, echoing findings in other applications for which they have been compared.
+Additionally, we also showed that the myopic horizon of Greedy Search may be suboptimal, and a deeper search can yield better causal structures in a variety of settings.
+Given that greedy approaches are a component in many algorithms -- e.g., they are used to search the space of equivalence classes in GES~\citep{chickering2002optimal} and the space of orderings in CAM~\citep{buehlmann2014cam}, performing a deeper search may find broader uses with different state and action space formulations.

+\textbf{Future work.} An interesting research direction is the improvement of the simulation policy at the basis of our approach.
+Currently, it treats each edge as equally likely when performing rollouts, which is free from bias but may result in noisy estimates of future rewards.
+Prioritizing edges according to statistical relationships present in the dataset or external knowledge provided by an expert may improve the accuracy of the discovered structures.

-\textbf{Other applications.} The proposed RL method can be applied beyond causal discovery, since it does not rely on any assumptions related to the state space and reward functions, as long as they consist of and can be applied to DAGs.
+\textbf{Other applications.} The proposed RL method can be applied beyond causal discovery, since it does not rely on assumptions about the state space and reward functions, as long as they consist of and can be applied to DAGs.
 As such, the method is directly applicable to other scenarios where finding DAGs that optimize an objective function is relevant.
-For example, it is worth mentioning that DAGs are used to represent \textit{dependencies}, e.g., those between tasks that must be scheduled in time-shared concurrent computer systems~\citep{mao2019learning}, relationships between software packages~\citep{martin2000design}, or components in a manufacturing pipeline~\citep{borenstein2000directed}.
+Notably, DAGs are often used to represent \textit{dependencies}, e.g., those between tasks that must be scheduled in time-shared concurrent computer systems~\citep{mao2019learning}, relationships between software packages~\citep{martin2000design}, or components in a manufacturing pipeline~\citep{borenstein2000directed}.